Claire Dean

 The Choquequirao Cable Car

 The Peruvian government is in the initial stages of working to bring a cable car system to Choquequirao, making the site accessible for travelers who cannot complete the arduous Choquequirao trek or don’t wish to.
 While the completion of a cable car system from Cachora is still years away, the prospect of the cable car has evoked significant debate.
 Proponents see the major benefit of such a cable car as opening the relatively unknown Choquequirao to the world, bringing much-needed jobs and tourism dollars to the area.
 The existence of a cable car system doesn’t mean that trekking to Choquequirao would change but it would mean more visitors at the ruins when you arrive.
 However, the cable car system is also a cause for concern, as conservationists and archaeologists worry that significant tourism could damage or destroy the site.
-Hikers that have made the trek express how special it feels to arrive where so few others do, and warn that adding a cable car would take away this special quality from Choquequirao.
+Hikers who have made the trek express how special it feels to arrive where so few others do, and warn that adding a cable car would take away this special quality from Choquequirao.
 So, cutting a long story short, NOW is the best time to hike the Choquequirao trail!

 Choquequirao Trail